akelshareif/fiscally/znotes.md

 # Dev Notes

+## To-Dos

+-   In root templates directory, create base navbar, logged in navbar, and anon navbar templates
+-   Complete home blueprint templates
+-   Make user blueprint
+-   Make auth blueprint which will contain all user registration and authentication views/logic
+-   Make tax blueprint
+-   Make api blueprint

+---

+## The `g` object

+-   `g` is a Flask object which is used to store data and share within a single context.
+-   `g` data does not persist between requests, therefore it is only populated with data and usable within a single request cycle.
+-   The most common way to use the `g` object is to initialize it within a view function decorated with the `before_request` decorator.
+In this request, you'd initialize the `g` object to a value like an object returned from a database query: `g.user = User.query.get('user_id')`.

 ## Blueprints

 -   In a `blueprint.py` file, you import the models and forms as usual but preprend a dot `.` to the correct file name